Leshiro/chess-in-terminal/README.md

 # Chess Alpha ♟️

-A fully playable chess engine written from scratch in Python using Pygame.
+A fully functional **chess engine** written from scratch in Python.

 This project focuses on implementing core chess mechanics, move validation, and a clean Pygame UI — without using external chess libraries.